MENU

 a.
 Test Status

-• Before the sedimentation bacteria test, the temperature and humidity of the clean room (area) to be tested must meet the specified requirements, and the static pressure difference, ventilation frequency, and air flow rate must be controlled within the specified values.
+• Before the test, temperature and humidity must meet requirements, static pressure difference, Ventilation frequency, and air flow rate must be controlled

-• The clean room (area) to be tested has been disinfected before the sedimentation bacteria test.
+• The clean room must be disinfected before testing

-• During the static test, the clean room purification and Air conditioning system is in normal operation.
+• Static test: clean room purification and Air conditioning system in normal operation

 b.
 Testers